BhalsinghAshwini11/prometheus-metrics/readme.md

 # Getting Started
 Please note this is gradle project and latest java and spring boot!!
-There are many ways you can configure your app to expose metrics, see Excalidraw in the project linked.
+There are many ways you can configure your app to expose metrics, see metrics.png in the project linked.

 # Disclaimer
 The POC is purely for learning/exploration purpose locally and can have bugs or misconfigurations for diff env or machines.
 Needed proper testing correct optimizations.